 Key PFAS Sources at Naval Installations

-PFAS have been used in a variety of military applications, including as a component of aqueous film forming foam (AFFF), which was routinely used at firefighting training areas and firefighting equipment test areas.
+PFAS have been used in a variety of military applications, including as a component of AFFF, which was routinely used at firefighting training areas and firefighting equipment test areas.
 In addition, current and historical AFFF storage and transfer areas are of potential concern for release to the environment.
 As such, identification of areas where AFFF was released to the environment, either as repeated small releases or as a significant one-time release, is key to determining potential PFAS sources to environmental media.

 PFAS from AFFF used in firefighting, firefighting training, and fire suppression systems are considered to have the greatest potential for release of PFAS to the environment in terms of mass and concentration at Navy installations.
 Other potential sources of PFAS to the environment include operations wastes (for example, from chromium electroplating), historical onsite land disposal areas and landfills of PFAS-containing materials, and wastewater treatment sludges and effluents.
 Areas of interest for this PFAS PA include those where AFFF may have been applied, released, or stored.
 These include current and former fire-training areas, equipment test and cleanout areas, buildings with firefighting infrastructure (for example, hangars, AFFF storage and handling areas, and pump houses), unplanned release areas (such as crash sites), and fire suppression systems located at fuel storage area(s).